Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Discussion

-As part of our initial justification for assigning $f_{82}$ to rotational modulation, Paper\,1 argued that the alternative, classical NRP modes, were not likely to be excited in rapidly rotating early-type Be stars, whereas this frequency is quite consistent with rotational modulation of a surface inhomogeneity.
+As part of our initial justification for assigning $f_{82}$ to rotational modulation, Paper\,1 argued that the alternative, classical NRP modes were not likely to be excited in rapidly rotating early-type Be stars, whereas this frequency is quite consistent with rotational modulation of a surface inhomogeneity.
 As described next, this was likely to be a premature conclusion.
-In the meantime, various spectroscopic campaigns as well as a flood of results from satellite photometric surveys have shown that nonradial pulsations are a worthy contender.
+In the meantime, various spectroscopic campaigns as well as a flood of results and satellite photometric surveys have shown that nonradial pulsations are endemic to Be stars, including early-type and rapidly rotating stars.

-NRP was given a major boost from the study of spectral line profile variations for a small but representative population of other early-type claasical Be stars \citep[e.g.,][]{Rivinius et al.2003}.
-More recently, the discovery of groups of frequencies sometimes close to the rotation frequency, $\Omega _R$), these signals are members of clusters of frequencies, wherein only one at most can be rotational.
+NRP was given a major boost from the study of spectral line profile variations for a small but representative population of other early-type classical Be stars \citep[e.g.,][]{Rivinius et al.2003}.
+More recently, the discovery of groups of frequencies sometimes close to the rotation frequency, $\Omega _R$), that these signals are members of clusters of frequencies, wherein only one at most can be rotational.

 Yet, one can ask whether there exist rapidly rotating, early-type Be stars with single isolated frequencies near $\Omega _R$, is unique to \gc.